Virtual Power Purchase Agreements Under CERC Regulation 14A: What Industrial Consumers Need to Know

 How a VPPA works under Regulation 14A: the mechanics

-VPPA vs Physical Open Access PPA vs REC Purchase — Compliance and Carbon Comparison
+VPPA vs Physical Open Access PPA vs REC Purchase: Compliance and Carbon Comparison

 FeaturePhysical Open Access PPAVPPA (Reg 14A)REC Purchase on IEX

-Open access approval neededYes — state SERC processNoNo
+Open access approval neededYes, through state SERCNoNo

-CBAM Scope 2 embedded emission reductionYes — actual RE consumedNo — physical RE not delivered to facilityNo
+CBAM Scope 2 embedded emission reductionYes, based on actual RE consumedNo, physical RE is not deliveredNo

-The Maharashtra aluminium smelter case: when VPPA makes commercial sense.
-A Maharashtra aluminium smelter that needs 500 MW of RCO compliance renewable procurement faces a physical open access PPA market where CSS and wheeling add Rs 3.50 to 4.50/unit to the solar tariff — making landed RE cost Rs 6.50 to 7.00/unit, barely below the MSEDCL industrial tariff.
-A VPPA with a Rajasthan solar park at a strike price of Rs 3.00/unit incurs no wheeling or CSS — the financial settlement against the market clearing price is the only variable cost.
-If the market clearing price averages Rs 2.50/unit, the smelter pays Rs 0.50/unit net (the strike-to-market differential) and receives RECs equivalent to Rs 1,000/MWh compliance value.
-Effective RE attribute cost: Rs 1.50/unit.
-This is substantially cheaper than either physical open access in Maharashtra or REC purchase on IEX.
-The VPPA is the right tool here — but only for RCO compliance, not for CBAM.
-For CBAM, the smelter must also procure physical RE through a separate channel.
+Consider a Maharashtra aluminium smelter that desperately needs 500 MW of RCO compliance renewable procurement.
+It faces a physical open access PPA market where steep CSS and wheeling charges add Rs 3.50 to 4.50 per unit to the solar tariff, making the landed RE cost hit Rs 6.50 to 7.00 per unit, which sits barely below the MSEDCL industrial tariff.
+However, a VPPA with a Rajasthan solar park at a strike price of Rs 3.00 per unit incurs absolutely no wheeling or CSS charges.
+The financial settlement against the market clearing price becomes the only variable cost.
+If the market clearing price averages Rs 2.50 per unit, the smelter pays Rs 0.50 per unit net, covering the differential, while receiving RECs equivalent to a Rs 1,000 per MWh compliance value.
+The effective RE attribute cost drops to Rs 1.50 per unit.
+This proves substantially cheaper than either physical open access in Maharashtra or basic REC purchases on the IEX.
+The VPPA is undoubtedly the right tool here, but it works strictly for RCO compliance, not for CBAM.
+For true CBAM relief, the smelter must also procure physical RE through a completely separate channel.

 Frequently Asked Questions